 If you are finding it hard to change or refine your body position, FINIS have developed a Posture Trainer that helps swimmers achieve optimum positioning in the water.
 It works on all four strokes and with or without goggles.

 3. Feel better.

-There are a couple different drills that can help you use the water to train smarter:
+Here are a couple different drills that can help you use the water to train smarter:

 Closed fist swimming.

-FINIS Agility Paddles are also one way of helping to improve your feel for the water.
+FINIS Agility Paddles are also another way of helping to improve your feel for the water.
 Because they don't have straps to hold them on, you can't cheat - they will fall off the moment your technique gets sloppy.